 But Goda didn’t answer.

 A few more beats of Kanna’s heart danced excitedly in her chest, but she barely noticed it.
 The wheels of the truck crushed loudly against the gravel.
-The ground had grown a bit looser, and Goda seemed to have to put more strength into the push to keep the traction going.
+The ground had grown chalkier closer to the top, and Goda seemed to have to put more strength into the push to keep the traction going.

 Kanna’s hand hovered over the brakes again.
-“If I pull up the brakes all of a sudden,” she called out loudly enough for Goda to hear above all the effort, “do you think the truck will slide down in all this loose dirt?
+“If I pull this all of a sudden,” she called out loudly enough for Goda to hear above all the effort, “do you think the truck will slide down in all this loose dirt?
 Do you think it’ll fall on top of you?
 Do you think it’ll kill you?”
-After all, if the wheels couldn’t roll forward anymore, then Goda wouldn’t be able to push it, and the only direction it could go in that terrain would be downhill.
+After all, if the wheels were locked, then Goda wouldn’t be able to push them forward, and the only direction they could go in that terrain would be downhill.

-The truck was quite small, but at the right angle—if Goda fell and one of the wheels struck her head—then surely Goda would die.
+The truck was quite small, but at the right angle—if Goda fell and one of the wheels struck her head—then Goda would probably die.
 Human beings were fragile like that, Kanna thought.
-Even a lumbering oaf like the woman below her had human vulnerabilities.
+Even a lumbering giant like the woman below her had human vulnerabilities.

 Goda’s shoulders shuffled from side to side with every forward motion.
 It came off like a shrug.
 “I don’t think,” Goda finally replied.